vincentbagilet/rallicagram/README.md

 ## Usage

-The main function, `rallicagram_search`, builds a data frame with the yearly, monthly or daily proportion of mentions of a term in one of the three corpora between two specified dates.
+The main function, `gallicagram`, builds a data frame with the yearly, monthly or daily proportion of mentions of a term in one of the three corpora between two specified dates.

 ``` r
 library(rallicagram)